 “Pray to the Lord for me”.
 What an amazing response to criticism!
 If only I could learn to respond in that way.

 I imagine such a response would be totally disarming, and it would avoid me taking the criticism personally.
-So if you see me walking around muttering, “Pray to the Lord for me”, you’ll know why!
+So if you ever hear me muttering, “Pray to the Lord for me”, you’ll know why!

 How do you respond to criticism?
 Can you take a deep breath and respond in the right way?
 Or are you prone to react badly and take it personally?
 Why not comment below?